five-sam/minesweeper-algorithm/README.md

 # minesweeper-algorithm
-Experimenting with a Minesweeper algorithm that uses Gaussian elimination in order to solve.
+Experimenting with a Minesweeper algorithm that uses Gaussian elimination for solving.
+Might add a write up when I finish.